rniekisch/DevOpsCapstone/Readme.md

 ### Kubernetes cluster

 The kubernetes cluster is build with help of eksctl.
 The script 'infrastructure/create_cluster.sh' will run eksctl to generate a simple two node cluster with t2.medium instances. eksctl is based on cloudformation.
-For reference i saved the generated cloudformation json in 'infrastructure/cluster.json'.
+For reference i put the generated cloudformation json in 'infrastructure/cluster.json'.

 Note that the deployment of the app is done in the jenkinsfile stage 'Deploy to Kubernetes cluster', using the config template 'kubernetes/deployment.yaml.tmp'.